NorthNern/netflix-and-chill/README.md

 * /assets/css/style.css - Customized styling to expand on basic bootstrap functionality, including the opening curtains on page load and google map appearance
 * /assets/javascript/app.js - Background functionality, including TheMovieDB and Google Maps API interactions, movies chosen by a 'weighted' random function (more popular movies chosen more often), and firebase storage of a movie from the previous search.

-If you have any questions about how/why something works, please feel free to contact a member of the [Project Team](https://github.com/trgmedina/netflix-and-chill/graphs/contributors) for details.
+If you have any questions about how/why something works, feel free to contact a member of the [Project Team](https://github.com/trgmedina/netflix-and-chill/graphs/contributors) for details.

 ## Authors